lispascal/WifiTransfer/README.md

 ## Features
 * Uploading and downloading single files at a time.
+* Deleting files with access control.
 * Hosts an imitation web server (handles requests manually)
+* Accessible through any browser.
+Only the app is needed to access the files.
 * No file size limit

 ## To-do